 Spousal abuse can be part of the motivation to divorce.
 This can affect the nature of the post-relationship of the adults as well as the parent-child relationship.
-Abuse is a negative complication to a positive post-relationship for both the adults and children.
+Abuse is a negative complication to a positive post-divorce relationship for both adults and children.
 Negative outcomes also are more likely when significant mental illness and substance abuse are present.
 Courts often use the help of professionals to assess the effects of abuse, mental illness, and/or substance abuse on children.

 It is important to try to insulate children from stressors during the divorce process as well as during the post-relationship.
 Children should not be informed or knowledgeable about spousal conflicts and shortcomings, the legal process or strategies, settlement issues, and even court dates.
 These issues are beyond the ability of a child to process and can divert attention from normal child development.
 Not shielding children from such stressors may – depending on their age – cause them to regress, display isolative behavior and sadness, become more irritable and disruptive, or exhibit symptoms of tiredness or sleep difficulties.

 Typical custody determinations are final.
 Families move forward with their changed circumstances, using court orders as their guidelines.
 There is usually no need for continued court involvement.
 However, sometimes circumstances change and modifications are necessary.
 This may require a return to court involvement.
-Sometimes modification of custody arrangements may be less arduous than the initial custody determination, though that may depend on how the living circumstances have changed.
-All of these factors can bring about a great deal of psychological issues for parents and children.
+Sometimes, modification of custody arrangements may be less arduous than the initial custody determination, though that may depend on how the living circumstances have changed.
+All of these factors can bring about a lot of psychological issues for parents and children.

-Psychological Issues During Divorce
+Divorce-Related Psychological Issues

-Effects of adjustments on adults and on children in contested custody situations are predominantly psychological and social in nature, depending on the specific changes.
+Effects of adjustments on adults and children in contested custody situations are predominantly psychological and social in nature, depending on the specific changes.
 Examples of potential adjustment areas are who lives with whom, how much the children see each parent, and what sorts of experiences they have with each parent in the new circumstances.
 The post-divorce effects on children depend in great measure on the feelings and behavior of the adults.
 Parents who continue to be embittered about the ended relationship are more likely to have a negative effect on their children.